About

 Ok!
 Kevin says, “Sure, the answer is that the person needs an electronic stencil cutter such as Gestefax, Geha or Roneoscan to image those stencils.
 (There are other brands of electronic stencil cutters, too, such as AB Dick, but they are not as common.).
 One might be able to find such a device, but it may no longer be functional and may require repair – such as replacement of tubes or repair to the electronics.”

 Stephen, thank you so much!
 Your comment has made me very happy (you get it!) as has your willingness to share my labor of love with others.
 Funny, until I started this project, I had no idea I had an archivist streak.
-Turns out that streak is a lot stronger, even, than the one that prompts me to print thins (oh, my poor languishing machines…).
+Turns out that streak is a lot stronger, even, than the one that prompts me to print things (oh, my poor languishing machines…).
 I’m glad you found Mimeograph Revival – welcome!

 Hoping to use one of these someday, or get the original blueprint of such mechanism to do reverse engineering and build my own djjdjddj